 Rhesa Kaulia, MFT, the Clinical Director, is a Licensed Marriage and Family Therapist.
 She founded and is President of Grace Works LLC, as well as is the co-founder and President of Ho’okō LLC.
 Both are private counseling centers.
 Rhesa has experiences that span a number of environments, including working in mental institutions, prisons, drug programs, in-homes, schools, churches, non-profit organizations, and with the military.
 She has specialized focus in the Autism Spectrum, multicultural and indigenous populations, trauma, faith-based counseling, couples and marriage therapy, and working with the Family Court on divorce and child custody cases.
 Rhesa recently participated in the Field Trial Studies for the development of the DSM-5.
 She uses a combination approach of cognitive-behavioral and experiential therapy to produce solution-focused results.

-Edwina Reyes, MFT, CSAC, the Administrative Director, is a Licensed Marriage and Family Therapist and Certified Substance Abuse Counselor whose primary focus is on faith-based counseling.
+Edwina Reyes, MFT, the Administrative Director, is a Licensed Marriage and Family Therapist, Certified Substance Abuse Counselor and Certified Sex Addiction Therapist-Supervisor whose primary focus is on faith-based counseling.
 She is the President and Founder of Life Counseling LLC and is also the Co-Founder and Vice President for Ho’okō LLC.
 Both Centers provide services for individuals, couples and families.
-Edwina is a member of the National Child Traumatic Stress Network (NCTSN), and the co-chair for the NCTSN Domestic Violence Collaborative Working Group.
-She has had extensive clinical training in Trauma-Focused Cognitive Behavioral Therapy, which is an evidence-based model of treatment for children and families.
-Subsequently, Edwina has provided trauma-focused trainings at local, state and national levels.
+Edwina’s experiences include non-profit management and the start-up of case management and counseling programs in the state.
+Edwina has provided trainings for large national entities such as the UCLA National Center for Child Traumatic Stress, Department of Defense Military and Community Family, Department of Health and Human Services-Office of Adolescent Health, and the National Child Traumatic Stress Network.
+Subsequently, she also has provided trainings and done speaking engagements for churches, ministry leaders, and pastors on a statewide level.

 Kharen Siores is the Office Manager for Ho’okō LLC.
 She has been doing medical claims and billing since 1994, and had worked for a high volume orthopedic supply company.
 She graduated from Heald College in Medical Office Administration.
 Kharen speaks fluent Tagalog (Filipino).
 She loves to travel and enjoys meeting new people.
 In her spare time, she likes to volunteer her time studying the bible with others.